-A guide to the most delicious culinary treats across the island of Sardinia, all ready to fill your bellies during your Sardinia holiday.
+A guide to the most delicious Sardinian food to be discovered on this island, all ready to fill your bellies during your Sardinia holiday.

 1. Su Porcheddu